synfig/synfig/README.md

 #### Debian/Ubuntu
 1. Download the appimage file from the website.
-2. In your terminal, run `sudo apt-get install synfigstudio`
+2. Left-click on the file and select `properties`.
+Navigate to `permissions` and check the box that says `Allow executing file as program`.
+Finally, run the  file.

 #### Windows
 1. Download the `.exe` file from the website.
 2. Run the file.
 A wizard will then guide you through the rest of the installation.

-#### Mac OS
+#### OSX
 1. Download the `.dmg` file from the website.
-2. Run the file.
+2. Drag the file into your applications directory, then run it.
 A wizard will then guide you through the rest of the installation.

 ### CMake status